Back to DIY Advice

 Winter is the time of the year that everyone is looking forward to making their self more comfortable.
 As the weather gets cold we all want a cosy and warm atmosphere at home so one of the main goals should be to insulate your home.
 If you have the availability, take the time and do it for your floors.
 Your budget will thank you because insulation resists the transfer of heat from warmer areas to colder areas.

 Insulation is even more important if you have wooden flooring.
-Insulating your wood floors will also protect them from water damage, especially older homes are less likely to have floor insulation.
+Insulating your wood floors will also protect them from water damage, especially since older homes are less likely to have floor insulation.
 This is why living in these homes can often feel drafty and cold in the winter.

 Fill the floorboards